-Scholarship: An applicant who is not a resident of California is eligible to be considered for admission to the university with a grade-point average of 3.40 or better, calculated on the required high school subjects.
-These subjects, referred to as "a through f," are the same for the nonresident as for the resident.
-(The "Eligibility Index" applies to the California applicant only.)
+Scholarship: An applicant who is not a resident of California is eligible to be considered for admission to the university with a grade-point average of 3.40 or better, calculated on the required high school subjects and achieve a correlating test score indicated in the Eligibility Index (p.
+37) for Nonresidents.
+These subjects, referred to as "a through g," are the same for the nonresident as for the resident.